xbmc/xbmc/docs/README.Linux.md

 ## 5. Build binary add-ons
 You can find a complete list of available binary add-ons **[here](https://github.com/xbmc/repo-binary-addons)**.

+In the following, two approaches to building binary add-ons are described.
+While the workflow of in-tree building is more automated, it is only supported as long as `-DCMAKE_INSTALL_PREFIX=/usr/local` is not changed from it's default of `/usr/local`.
+Thus when changing `DCMAKE_INSTALL_PREFIX`, you must follow the out-of-tree building instructions.

+### 5.1.
+In-tree building of binary add-ons

 Change to Kodi's source code directory:
 ```
 cd $HOME/kodi